Policies for the Distribution of Grants from Unrestricted and Field-of-Interest Funds

 - The priority of the project in relationship to other current applications, given the funds available for distribution;

-The Foundation will make grants to those organizations within its service area that are qualified as tax-exempt under Section 501(c)(3) by the Internal Revenue Service or other organizations considered public charities by virtue of their mission.
-The services of these organizations must be consistent with and advance the mission of the Foundation.
-The applicant must provide a copy of its IRS determination letter to the Foundation.
+The Foundation will make grants to organizations within its service area that are qualified as tax-exempt under Section 501(c)(3) by the Internal Revenue Service, government entities or other organizations considered public charities by virtue of their mission.

-Applicants must submit all required documentation including: application form, budget form, board list, annual agency budget and a copy of its IRS Determination Letter.
+Applicants must submit all required documentation including: application form, budget form, annual agency budget and a copy of its IRS Determination Letter.
 Incomplete grant applications will not be considered.

 The Foundation will not generally make a grant two years in a row to an organization for the same project.

-All grant recipients must provide, in writing, a report on the use of the grant within one year.
+All grant recipients must provide a report on the use of the grant within one year using the Foundation’s online Final Report form.
 Reports should detail how dollars were expended and what the project achieved.
 Agencies that have not filed a report for a previous grant within one year are not eligible to submit a new application, unless an extension has been requested and approved.

 If the IRS does not currently recognize the applicant organization as a qualified tax-exempt organization, then the applicant must use a sponsor who is a qualified tax-exempt organization to act as the organization’s fiscal agent.
 The fiscal agent must be recognized as a publicly supported, charitable organization as defined in the IRS Code.
 If a grant is approved, payment will be made to the organization through its fiscal agent.